Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ### Discovery Adapter

 A discovery adapter is a device watcher that is capable of reporting devices back to the Azure IoT Plug and Play Bridge (PnP Bridge) in the form of a json message.
-These messages are used by the bridge to match a device from the PnP Bridge configuration and call into a PnP adapter to publish a Azure IoT PnP interface.
+These messages are used by the bridge to match a device from the Azure IoT Plug and Play bridge configuration and call into a PnP adapter to publish a Azure IoT PnP interface.
 The message format should conform to below template:

 ```JSON